-There are several missing stones in this section:
+There are several original stones missing in this section:

 - Brimscombe Port (Walbridge 2½ Inglesham 26¼).
-The canal is infilled but replica plate attached to a former factory building.
-(Photo 4)
+The canal is infilled but a replica plate was attached to a former factory building - since removed for safe keeping.

 - East of Puck Mill Upper Lock (Walbridge 6 Inglesham 22¾).